anikolica/PTC-firmware/README.md

 ### Booting software
 #### Network Boot
-1. Copy or symlink the files `boot.scr` and `image.ub` to a new folder.
-2. Start an http server on the host PC serving that folder as it's root
+1. Start an http server on the host PC serving some folder as it's root
     1. An easy way to do this is to go to the directory with your files, and run `sudo python3 -m http.server --bind 192.168.(PTC Subnet).(PC IP) 80`.
        Note that root access is required to bind to port 80.
     2. One may also set up a more production-ready webserver such as [nginx](#nginx-configuration) or apache to do so if desired
+2. Place `boot.scr` and `image.ub` from the minimal image in `<webroot>/ptc/minimal`, and from the full image in `<webroot>/ptc/full`.
 3. Load u-boot
     1. SD Card
         1. Create a new 256MB FAT32 partition called BOOT